 This award is presented to one or two internal or external community members for outstanding contributions to student life, someone who helps bring the community and the students together.
-Nominations are reviewed by the SRC General Assembly and the names of the winners are announced at the SRC Awards night.
+Nominations are reviewed by the SRC Board of Student Representatives and the names of the winners are announced at the SRC Awards night.

 Joan & Alex Paterson Award*

 Awarded to a graduating student who during his or her years at Bishop’s University, contributes the most to volunteer work and activities in the off campus community.
 This is accompanied by a $250 monetary award.
 The selection Committee for this award is chaired by the Dean of Student Affairs.